microsoft/azure-health-data-services-workshop/README.md

 Hello and welcome to the Azure Health Data Services Workshop!
 In this workshop, we present a series of hands-on activities to help you gain new skills working with Microsoft Health and Life Sciences (HLS) tools and architectures.

 # Who is the Azure Health Data Services Workshop for?
 This workshop is intended for **healthcare system integrators**, **independent healthcare software vendors**, and other **healthcare IT professionals**.
-Before beginning in the workshop challenges, participants are expected to have the following:
+Before beginning in the workshop challenges, learners are expected to have the following:

 1. A solid foundation in [MS Azure fundamentals](https://docs.microsoft.com/en-us/learn/paths/az-900-describe-cloud-concepts/)
 2. A working knowledge of the [Fast Healthcare Interoperability Resources R4](https://hl7.org/fhir/R4/) (FHIR R4) data standard